 An over-the-counter option is melatonin, a hormone normally made by a gland in your brain.
 Though it's sold as a dietary supplement, it's not strictly regulated.
 It doesn't work for everyone, and doctors usually recommend it only for specific conditions.
 Talk to your doctor before you try it, and you shouldn't take it for more than 3 months at a time.

-Although popular, there's little evidence that nonprescription sleeps aids with antihistamines work.
+Although popular, there's little evidence that nonprescription sleep aids with antihistamines work.
 In fact, they can cause side effects like daytime sleepiness, dry mouth, and blurred vision.

 Lifestyle Changes That Help